apache/spark/dev/README.md

   This tool should be used by Airflow committers to test PRs, merge them into the master branch, and close related JIRA issues.

-  NOTE: this tool will restore your current branch when it finishes, but you will lose any uncommitted changes.
+  Before you begin, make sure you have created the 'apache' and 'github' git remotes.
+You can use the "setup_git_remotes" command to do this automatically.
+If you do not want to use these remote names, you can tell the PR tool by setting the appropriate environment variables.
+For more information, run:

-  *** Please commit any changes you wish to keep before proceeding. ***
+      airflow-pr merge --help

 Options:
   --help  Show this message and exit.

 Commands:
-  close_jira  Close a JIRA issue (without merging a PR) merge       Merge a GitHub PR into Airflow master work_local  Clone a GitHub PR locally for testing (no push)
+  close_jira         Close a JIRA issue (without merging a PR) merge              Merge a GitHub PR into Airflow master setup_git_remotes  Set up default git remotes work_local         Clone a GitHub PR locally for testing (no push)
 ```

 #### Commands